FAQs + Rules Changes

 When a question submitted alerts Science Olympiad to something that needs to be changed in the rules, such as a misspelling, an omission or to explain measurement terminology, Science Olympiad will issue a Rules Clarification.
 A Rules Clarification, as stated on our website pages, is made to “correct the rules in the Science Olympiad Rules Manual.”

 Over time, there has been confusion over the weight that should be given to the answers to FAQs and the Rules Clarifications.
 While State Directors, Event Supervisors and Tournament Directors are trained to review Rules Clarifications before running a tournament, knowing that they are actual CHANGES to the rules, some forget to review the answers to the FAQs that have been asked, reviewed and posted.
-Science Olympiad will continue to make a concerted effort during the 2017-2018 season to educate our members on the importance of reviewing BOTH the Rules Clarifications (which we will be calling Rules Changes in the future), and the FAQs and their answers (which we will be calling FAQs and Answers in the future).
+Science Olympiad will continue to educate our members on the importance of reviewing BOTH the Rules Clarifications/Rules Changes, and the FAQs and their Answers.
 By reviewing the FAQs and Answers (which in many cases reveal common misunderstandings), Event Supervisors and Tournament Directors will add to their learning about the Science Olympiad event they are supervising, and be prepared to run the event armed with the latest information.